david22swan/content-and-tooling-team/content/blog/updates/2022-06-24-status-update.md

 title: "2022-06-24: Content & Tooling Team Status Update"
 ---

+# Happy Friday ✨

+It's been a quiet week in terms of announcements for the team.
+The weeks work has been focused on helping our amazing support team with some outstanding tickets.

+While I'm here though, I want to take the opportunity to say a big thank you to all of our contributors, past and present.
+The wheel wouldn't turn without you 🤘.

+The weather has been roasting here in England this week and I'm hoping it continues in to the weekend.

+Hopefully it is nice and warm where you are too!

+Have a great weekend!

+🏖️

 ## Community Contributions

 We'd like to thank the following people in the Puppet Community for their contributions over this past week: